terra-quantum-public/tq42sdk/docs/source/TQNet_Machine_Learning/layers/Custom Quantum Layer.md

 - Natural representation of periodic functions, suitable for time-series and signal processing tasks
 - Classical pre-processing can increase the expressivity of small quantum models.

 - Enhanced Expressivity: The CQ layer leverages quantum circuits to perform non-linear transformations on input data, accessing a rich frequency spectrum that allows for more complex feature representation than classical neural network layers alone.
 - Mitigation of Training Obstacles: By enabling precise control over circuit design, the CQ layer helps address vanishing gradients and barren plateaus - common challenges in both quantum and deep classical neural networks.
 This allows for more effective training, even in deep hybrid architectures.
 - Efficient High-Dimensional Data Processing: The quantum nature of the CQ layer allows it to navigate large search spaces more efficiently than classical approaches, making it particularly well-suited for high-dimensional data problems.
 - Complementary to Classical Layers: When stacked with classical neural network layers, the CQ layer acts as a powerful feature extractor.
 It provides a rich, non-linear transformation of the input data that can then be further refined by classical layers, resulting in a distilled representation of the most relevant features.
-- Customizable Feature Extraction: The flexibility to design any desired quantum circuit within the CQ layer allows researchers and practitioners to tailor the feature extraction process to specific problem domains or data structures.
+- Customizable Feature Extraction: The flexibility to design any desired quantum circuit within the CQ layer allows users to tailor the feature extraction process to specific problem domains or data structures.
 - Noise Resilience: The non-linear transformations performed by the CQ layer can help in extracting stable features from noisy data, which can then be further processed by classical layers to produce a clean, precise representation of the underlying patterns.
 - Lightweight yet Powerful Models: By combining the expressive power of quantum circuits with the proven effectiveness of classical neural networks, hybrid models incorporating the CQ layer can achieve high performance with potentially fewer total parameters than purely classical approaches.
+- Potential for universal function approximation